 So will this move push more MSPs in Google’s direction?
 Ultimately it will come down to end user preference.
-Microsoft always have the benefit of offering the applications that users are already familiar with.
+Microsoft always has the benefit of offering the applications that users are already familiar with.
 While Google Apps can integrate with these, there is always something of a “square pegs into round holes” feel about such a setup.
 Additionally, Google Apps doesn’t offer up-to-date licences for Microsoft’s Office suite as part of the deal.

 It’s fair to say that MSPs who move in Google’s direction will be doing so on principle as much as anything else.
 For small MSPs, the commission stream earned from reselling these cloud services pales into insignificance compared to the income from the actual implementation and support work, so the platform is largely immaterial.
 However, a commission cut of up to 50% is probably enough of a slap in the face for many people to at least consider the alternatives.

 The GoDaddy deal is an additional insult.
 This is effectively Microsoft and GoDaddy trying to take MSPs “out of the loop” entirely.
 It’s not the first time this strategy has been tried.
 In fact, it’s essentially the pre-2012 Office 365 strategy all over again, albeit with a third-party now involved.

 Microsoft enjoys a large enough market share to display this kind of arrogant complacency, but it’s not without its dangers.
 With Windows XP support coming to an end very soon, and Windows 8 widely viewed as Vista Mark Two, small sites may decide to do something completely different: Macs supported by a Google Apps back-end, for example.